changesets/action/pr-comment/README.md

       - uses: changesets/action/pr-comment@v1
         with:
           body: Hello world!
           # Optional.
-If provided, the action will look for an existing comment with
+If provided, the action will update the comment that contains this id,
-          # the same update id and update it instead of creating a new one.
+          # or create a comment with this id to be updated later.
           update-id: changesets
 ```